 Your "one-stop shop" for all services ECA offers!
 NEC counselors provide budget counseling and intake for conservation and home repair programs that offer more permanent solutions to the problem of energy affordability.
 Trained counselors at the NEC's prevent utility emergencies by helping customers obtain energy assistance grants and utility payment agreements.
-Together, ECA and the NEC's provide over 50,000 energy services to more than 40,000 low income households every year.

 Locate your local NEC on the map below.

 Each NEC provides a core group of energy services which includes:

 Bill Payment Assistance

 Low Income Home Energy Assistance Program (LIHEAP) intake

 Utility Emergency Services Fund intake

 Emergency Oil grants through Grandom Oil and others

 ACHIEVEability, located in Philadelphia, permanently breaks the generational cycle of poverty for low-income, single parent, and homeless families through higher education, affordable housing, supportive services, community and economic development, and accountability.